Trusted Internet Connections guidance

 Under TIC 2.0, all agency external connections must route through an OMB-approved TIC.
 Federal agencies are required to participate in the TIC program as a TIC Access Provider (TICAP), or by contracting services with one of the major Tier 1 internet service providers.
 These providers are referred to as Managed Trusted Internet Protocol Service (MTIPS) providers.
 TIC 2.0 includes mandatory critical capabilities that are performed by the agency and MTIPS provider.
 In TIC 2.0, the EINSTEIN version 2 intrusion detection and EINSTEIN version 3 accelerated (3A) intrusion prevention devices are deployed at each TICAP and MTIPS.
 The agency establishes a Memorandum of Understanding with the Department of Homeland Security (DHS) to deploy EINSTEIN capabilities to federal systems.

 As part of its responsibility to protect the .gov network, DHS requires the raw data feeds of agency net flow data to correlate incidents across the federal enterprise and perform analyses by using specialized tools.
-DHS routers provide the ability to collect IP network traffic as it enters or exits an interface.
+DHS routers enable collection of IP network traffic as it enters or exits an interface.
 Network administrators can analyze the net flow data to determine the source and destination of traffic, the class of service, and other parameters.
 Net flow data is considered to be "non-content data" similar to the header, source IP, destination IP, and so on.
 Non-content data allows DHS to learn about the content: who was doing what and for how long.

 The TIC 2.0 initiative also includes security policies, guidelines, and frameworks that assume an on-premises infrastructure.
-As government agencies move to the cloud to achieve cost savings, operational efficiency, and innovation, the implementation requirements of TIC 2.0 can slow down network traffic.
+Government agencies move to the cloud to achieve cost savings, operational efficiency, and innovation.
+However, the implementation requirements of TIC 2.0 can slow down network traffic.
 The speed and agility with which government users can access their cloud-based data is limited as a result.